Why the Frigidaire Dehumidifier Blows Hot Air: Main Reasons and Fixes

 Your dehumidifier removes excess moisture from the air in your home.
 At the same time, it should also make the summer air a bit cooler.

 What to do: Set the dehumidifier to dehumidify, and it will start lowering humidity soon after.

 The solution – Just empty and clean the bucket so that the unit can start removing moisture and cooling the indoor air again.
 You will be happy to know that you can use dehumidifier water on your plants.

 3. You have run the unit too long

-For small dehumidifiers for bedroom, don’t run it for more than 5 hours.
+For small dehumidifiers for bedroom, don’t run them for more than 5 hours.
 Do give it a break every five hours.

-Big portable units like the best dehumidifiers for mould can run for 12 hours.
+Big portable units, like the best dehumidifiers for mold can run for 12 hours.
 But don’t run it longer than that without giving it a break.

 To know whether the dehumidifier has been running too long, touch it.
 If it is hot, you need to turn it off and give it some time to cool down.